 Metro: The metro is one of the fastest and easiest ways to get to and around Sants-Montjuïc.
 There are several metro lines that serve the district, such as L1 (red), L2 (purple), L3 (green) and L9 (orange).
 You can use the metro to get to places such as Plaça de Sants, Plaça d’Espanya, Paral·lel, Poble-sec or Zona Universitària.
 You can also use the Funicular de Montjuïc, which connects Paral·lel station with Montjuïc Park.
 The metro runs from 5 am to midnight on weekdays, until 2 am on Fridays and all night on Saturdays.
 You can buy single tickets or multi-trip cards at the stations or online.
 For more information, visit the official website of TMB (Transports Metropolitans de Barcelona).-

-Train: The train is another option to get to and around Sants-Montjuïc.
+Train: The train will take you to the two main stations get in Sants-Montjuïc.
 This is especially true if you are coming from outside Barcelona or want to visit other nearby cities.
 There are two main train stations in the district: Sants Station and Barcelona-Estació de França.
 Sants Station is one of the main hubs of the city, where you can find high-speed trains (AVE), regional trains (Rodalies) and suburban trains (FGC).
 You can use the train to get to places such as Plaça de Catalunya, El Prat Airport or Tarragona.
 Barcelona-Estació de França is a smaller station near the port, where you can find regional trains (Rodalies) and long-distance trains (Renfe).
 You can use the train to get to places such as Girona, Figueres or Valencia.
 You can buy tickets at the stations or online.
 For more information, visit the official websites of Renfe and FGC.

-Bike: The bike is another option to get to and around Sants-Montjuïc.
+Bike: Fit and active people may opt for a bike to get to and around Sants-Montjuïc.
 Probably the best way if you want to enjoy the scenery and exercise.
 There are many bike lanes and paths in the district that allow you to cycle safely and comfortably.
 You can use the public bike service Bicing, which has many stations in the district where you can pick up and drop off bikes.
 You need to register online and pay a fee to use Bicing.

 Conclusion